 ABSTRACT: The "Black Widow pulsar", PSR B1957+20, is a millisecond pulsar which is in a 9.16-hour binary system.
 H α bow-shock nebula created by the interaction between the relativistic wind of the pulsar and the surrounding ISM and ablation of the low-mass companion star by the pulsar wind were observed.
-We report on a 30 ksec observation of PSR B1957+20, using the EPIC-MOS detector onboard the XMM-Newton Observatory.
-The detect X-ray diffused emissions detected from this source is consistent with the result derived from Chandra observations.
-The spectrum of the nebular emission can be modeled with a single power law spectrum of photon index 2.3 \pm 0.2.
+We report on a 30 ksec observation of PSR B1957+20, using the EPIC-MOS and PN detector on-board the XMM-Newton Observatory.
+The X-ray diffused emission detected from this source is consistent with the result derived from Chandra observations.
+The spectrum of the nebular emission can be modeled with a single power law spectrum of photon index 2.3 ± 0.2.
 The extended emission generated by accelerated particles in the post shock flow is considered to explain this result.
+For the first time, we detected significant x-ray flux modulation near the pulsar's radio eclipse.

 Figure 1.
 XMM-Newton MOS1/2 image of PSR B1957+20 with the overlaid contours.
 Adaptive smoothing with a Gaussian kernel of σ < 4 pixels has been applied to the image which has the binning factor of 6 arcsec.
-The contour lines are at the levels of (5, 6.3, 9.3, 16.1, 31.9, 68) x $10^{-6}\,\rm cts\,s^{-1}\,arcsec^{-2}$.
+The contour lines are at the levels of (5, 6.3, 9.3, 16.1, 31.9, 68) x 10-6 cts s-1 arcsec-2.
 The red cross indicates the position of the pulsar.